-Welcome to the 2020-2021 year!
+Welcome to the 2021-2022 school year!

 We are so excited to get started this year.
-While it may look different than what we are used to, we are resoundingly committed to creating a climate where our mission, vision, values, and habits support and foster our unique community!
+We are resoundingly committed to creating a climate where our mission, vision, values, and habits support and foster our unique community!

 We can't wait to continue with our trailblazing arts and college preparatory curriculum in an environment that is safe, inclusive, and progressive.